readthedocs/blog/2022-war-in-ukraine.rst

 Read the Docs is a very small company, with only seven employees, and fortunately none of them are currently in harm's way.
-Our impact, however, on the open source ecosystem is bigger than our size and we have users all over the world including in Ukraine and Russia.
+Our impact on the open source ecosystem, however, is bigger than our size, and we have users all over the world, including in Ukraine and Russia.

 Impact on our services